Winter Guide

 By Discover Big Bear Lake • October 11, 2025

-One of the best things about winter in Big Bear Lake is that much of the area is surrounded by the San Bernardino National Forest — meaning you don’t need to buy a ticket to enjoy the snow.
+One of the best things about winter in Big Bear is that much of the area is surrounded by the San Bernardino National Forest — meaning you don’t need to buy a ticket to enjoy the snow.

-- Pack out everything you bring in.
+- Pack out everything you bring in

 - Cost: $5 per day or $30 per year

-- Big Bear Visitor Center (630 Bartlett Rd)
+- Big Bear Discovery Center

-- Local 7-Elevens, ranger stations, and sporting goods stores
+- Local 7-Elevens and sporting goods stores

-- Online at fs.usda.gov/adventurepass
+- Online at fs.usda.gov

-Top Free Snow Play Areas Around Big Bear Lake
+Best Free Snow Play Areas Around Big Bear Lake

 1. Fawnskin (North Shore)

-If you want open forest snow and fewer crowds, drive around the lake to Fawnskin — the small community on the north shore, directly across from Big Bear Village.
-The shaded hillsides here hold snow longer than the southern slopes, even weeks after a storm.
+If you want open forest snow and fewer crowds, head to Fawnskin on the north shore — directly across the lake from The Village.

-- Woodland Trail Picnic Area – gentle hills and forest openings ideal for families
+- Woodland Trail Picnic Area

 2. Aspen Glen Picnic Area (Mill Creek Road)

-Polique Canyon Road (off North Shore Drive) leads to
+When snow levels are high, Polique Canyon Road (off North Shore Drive) leads toward Holcomb Valley.

-Paid Tubing Parks & Snow Play Areas in Big Bear
+Paid Tubing Parks in Big Bear

 1. Big Bear Snow Play

-- Magic Carpet lift to the top
+- Magic Carpet lift

-- “Glow Tubing” with LED lights at night
+- “Glow Tubing” at night

-- On-site lodge with restrooms and snacks
+- On-site lodge and restrooms

-Location: 42825 Big Bear Blvd, Big Bear Lake
+- Location: 42825 Big Bear Blvd

 Website: bigbearsnowplay.com